CChangala/DatingAnAI/README.md

 # AI Chatbot Application with Spring Boot

-This repository contains the AI Chatbot Application, a Spring Boot backend service that integrates OpenAI's Ollama Llama 3 model to power conversations with AI-generated profiles.
+This repository contains the AI Chatbot Application, a Frontend using React and  Spring Boot backend service that integrates OpenAI's Ollama Llama 3 model to power conversations with AI-generated profiles.
 The application allows a single user to match and have conversations with a few predefined AI-generated profiles, simulating a chat environment.

 ## Features